Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The inlet strainer should be carefully cleaned after painting to clear the screen holes too.
-Over time, the holes become clogged, reducing paint flow.
+Over time, the holes become clogged and reduce paint flow.
 The best way to clean the strainer is with a garden hose, or if clogged, soak the part in denatured alcohol.
 If the screen is damaged, or totally clogged, replace it with a new one.

 Properly storing your Graco sprayer is very important.
 Don't store your sprayer with water in the pump, especially in below freezing temperatures.
 Leaving water in the pump for a prolonged period time can cause corrosion and pump damage if the water freezes.

 Always release pressure during storage to prolong the life of the packings.
 Flush the water out of the pump and cycle in pump protector for storage.
-You can use Graco Pump Armor, which I used for years, but it's expensive.
-An inexpensive alternative is to go to a major home improvement outlet and buy a cheap bottle of marine anti-freeze.
-The bottle is double the size of the pricey Pump Armor and does the same thing.
+This is extremely important.
+You can use the recommended Graco Pump Armor, which is what I used for many years, but it's a little pricey.
+An inexpensive alternative is to buy a cheap bottle of marine anti-freeze.
+The bottle is double the size of Pump Armor and does the same thing.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.